En inglés, un suave swing country-western como los hermanos Everly | En español, una rumba suave y sabia

 Here we are on Everything for Everyone, with some very nice production courtesy of Jay Bennett.

-Then, a live version from 2010 in Champaign, Illinois, notable chiefly for Kip Rainey’s great string work.
+Then, a live version from 2010 in Champaign, Illinois, notable chiefly for Kip Rainey’s great string work on the electric mandolin.